deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 ##### Codes
 * 1: Username doesn't exists.

-#### Create user post
+#### Create user/shared post

 ##### Description

-Create a new user post, either only text or text with an image.
+Create a new user post, with a content and/or image.

+Or create a shared post of a user/shared post, with an optional content.

+If the shared post is a post of type 'shared', the referenced post id that is going to be saved will be the id of the root post.

 ##### Endpoint